SamyaDaleh/CL-Toolbox/README.md

 ## Installation

 Download the jar from /releases and that's it.
-You need Java 8 installed for the jar to run, or else compile it for yourself.
+The jar already contains needed third-party libraries.
+You need Java 8 or higher installed for the jar to run, or else compile it for yourself.

 Or if you want to tinker with the code, for me it worked like this:
-- clone
-- create a new project in your favorite IDE
+- use your favorite IDE to clone/checkout the project
-- copy the files into it or import them
-- add JUnit to your classpath/build path
+- add the dependencies to your classpath/build path
 - run the JUnit tests in test.src to verify that everything is working.
 You should see some success messages and parsing outputs.

+### Dependencies

+* apache/logging-log4j2 at runtime
+* junit-team/junit4 for development

 ## Usage